Name Bass Club

 Section 7: Duties of the Tournament Director: The Tournament Director shall measure questionable fish at weigh-in to ensure that they meet all federal, state, lake and Club rules.
 The Tournament Director shall collect all tournament monies.

-Section 1: The Advisory Board shall consist of five (5) Club officers, (President, Vice President, Secretary, Treasurer, and Tournament Director) and three (3) advisors appointed by the President.
+Section 1: The Advisory Board shall consist of Club officers, (President, Vice President, Secretary, Treasurer, and Tournament Director).

 Section 2: All policy amendments will be submitted to the advisory board; they will consider the change and present its decision back to the club for a vote, if the advisory board determines the change be in the best interest of the club.
 The change will have to pass by two-thirds majority, except at the last meeting when it’s a simple majority.